We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - customer data.

-Regularly back up digital records, and store the backup in a secure offsite location or in a cloud-based storage.
-When considering data protection devices (such as fire proof safes) check the type of data that you can store in them.
-For example, some fire proof safes should not store digital data as the media can melt in high temperatures.
+When considering physical data protection devices, check what you can store in them.
+For example, some fireproof safes should not hold digital media that can melt in high temperatures.

 -